underground-software/ILKD_course_materials/procedures.md

 * Make sure that the output looks reasonable

+* Scan through the rubric, as each assignment's peer review requirements will be different

 * If there are any problems with the submission, report them in your review

 * If you determine that there are no issues with the submission, inform the recipient.